AlwynGrant/AlwynGrant/README.md

 - ❤️ A passionate learner always looking to understand more data structures, algorigms, and programming paradigms.
 - 🔭 Currently working on:
    * A scalable card collection tracker for the most popular TCGames.
-- 🌱 Always looking for new ways to better myself and my projects!
+- 🌱 Always looking for new ways increase efficiency through continous integration & development.
 - 📫 How to reach me: marzgrant@gmail.com